 Many ground beetles are nocturnal and require shelter and shade shade during the day.
 A few logs or large stones scattered around your mulch circle will foster a population ready to attack anything emerging from fallen fruit.

-Once considered an orchard pest, earwigs are now considered a beneficial predator in orchards.
+Once considered a pest, earwigs are now considered a beneficial predator in orchards.
 The earwig most commonly found in apple and pear orchards is the common European earwig, Forficula auricularia and is an important generalist predator in the trees, regulating populations of several pests, including aphids, scale insects, and codling moth.

 They can easily be attracted into the canopy of your trees by creating a simple bottle refuge, consisting of a 1 or 2l plastic bottle with one end cut off, with a roll of corrugated cardboard stuffed inside, attached upside down (with the cut end downwards – they like it dry!) to the trunk of your fruit tree.

 Hoverfly adults are important pollinators being nectar and pollen feeders.
 Their larvae however are ‘predacious maggots’, and potentially THE MOST IMPORTANT OF THE APHID PREDATORS.
-They move around on nth leaves with leech-like movements with their tapered head end hosting two hooks perfect for sucking out the contents of their prey.
+They move around on leaves with leech-like movements with their tapered head end hosting two hooks perfect for sucking out the contents of their prey.
 They are most active feeding at night.
 Some species are specialist in their aphid preference, while others are generalist.
 Some hoverfly larvae go down onto the roots to hunt woolly aphid.

 Hoverfly adults prefer tiny flowers because they have small mouth parts.
 Members of the cow parsley family (also known as umbellifers) are perfect for them.
 These include astrantias, eryngiums, members of the carrot family.
 The acid-yellow flowers of the biennial Smyrnium perfoliatum, the perennial cow parsley (Chaerophyllum hirsutum ‘Roseum’ and the dainty Anthriscus sylvestris ‘Raven’s Wing’ are perfect.
 But they are also attracted to orange and bright-yellow flowers.